 After it’s been stolen is bad time to find that your homeowners liability insurance doesn’t begin to cover replacing the expensive new laptop you just bought.
 The exclusions in your homeowners insurance can result in huge gaps in your coverage and leave you holding the bag for replacing stolen or damaged personal property.

 Homeowners Insurance Exclusions

 The first thing you need to do is get out your policy and read it.
 You’re looking specifically for the section that covers homeowners liability insurance exclusions and limitations.
 It often comes as a real shock to many homeowners to learn that their homeowners insurance policy doesn’t cover flood damage or damage caused by a clogged sewer.
-Or that you’re only going to get a few hundred dollars to replace your expense home computer system.
+Or that you’re only going to get a few hundred dollars to replace your expensive home computer system.